cardonaarchitecture/organicflow/CONTRIBUTING.md

 ## Code of Conduct

 This project and everyone participating in it is governed by the [OrganicFlow Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to [project_email@example.com].
+Please report unacceptable behavior to [project_info@blueconvergence.se].

 ## Getting Started